DataWanderers/template-R-package/README.md

 Should contain a `packageName.R` file which has the info about your package and built-in datasets.

 Should contain a `utils.R` file with utility functions used within your code, but typically not exported.
-To make your life easier and the code clearer.
+To make your life easier and the code cleaner.

 ### tests